Johnny Sack's Cabin

 Johnny Sack's Cabin is perhaps one of the most photographed sites at Island Park—and there's a good reason for that!

-After all, this simple cabin sits on the waterfront and has a beautiful water wheel that creates a serene and even majestic experience.
-Many people come to see it because of the unique craftsmanship of the building, a true stone and log building left here from decades passed.
+This simple home sits on the waterfront with a water wheel, creating serene and majestic experience.
+Many people come to see its unique craftsmanship featuring stones and logs.

 When I visited the cabin, I was first struck by just how beautiful it really is.

-What I found most interesting is how it was built.
-It took three years to build, and Johnny built it himself, using mostly hand tools like saws and scrapers for the work.
+An interesting fact is that it took Johnny three years to build using hand tools.
 He built the structure itself and the water wheel that is next to the spring.

 Interestingly the property was first leased by Johnny Sack in 1929.
 He leased the small tract of land with the goal of living there without realizing just how amazingly beautiful and lush the area is.